Muzaffar Shah II of Perak

-Paduka Sri Sultan Muzaffar Shah II ibni Almarhum Raja Mahmud (Jawi: سلطان مظفر شاه الثاني ابن المرحوم رجا محمود; died 1653) was the tenth Sultan of Perak who reigned from 1636 to 1653.
+Sultan Muzaffar Shah II ibni Almarhum Raja Mahmud (Jawi: سلطان مظفر شاه ٢ ابن المرحوم رج محمود; died 1653) was the tenth Sultan of Perak reigning from 1636 to 1653.
 He was the first Sultan of Perak to come from a different dynasty from the first nine Sultans of Perak.
-His paternal great grandmother, Raja Puspa Dewi, was the daughter of Sultan Mansur Shah I of Pahang.
+His paternal grandmother, Raja Putri Putih, was the daughter of Sultan Mansur Shah II of Pahang.

 Biography

-When Sultan Iskandar Muda, the well-known Sultan of Aceh, attacked and defeated Pahang in 1618, Sultan Ahmad Shah II (11th Sultan of Pahang) and his son, Raja Mughal, and many people of Pahang were captured and taken to Aceh.
-Among the few people who became prisoners of Aceh included a child named Raja Sulong, son of Raja Mahmud.
+When Sultan Iskandar Muda of Aceh, attacked and defeated Pahang in 1618, Sultan Ahmad Shah II of Pahang and his son, Raja Mughal, and many Pahangese were captured and taken to Aceh.
+Among those who became prisoners of Aceh included a child named Raja Sulong, son of Raja Mahmud.

 Reign

-In 1636, when Sultan Iskandar Muda died and the deceased's son-in-law, Raja Mughal, was appointed Sultan of Aceh with the title of Sultan Iskandar Thani Alauddin Mughayat Shah.
-In the same year, Sultan Iskandar Thani sent his distant cousin named Raja Sulong to become Sultan of Perak because at that time Perak was still under the auspices of the Aceh Sultanate.
+Sultan Iskandar Muda died in 1636 and his son-in-law, Raja Mughal, was appointed Sultan of Aceh with the title of Sultan Iskandar Thani Alauddin Mughayat Shah.
+In the same year, Sultan Iskandar Thani sent his distant cousin Raja Sulong to become Sultan of Perak as Perak was still under the auspices of the Aceh Sultanate.
 After Raja Sulong reached Perak, he was appointed as the 10th Sultan of Perak following the death of the 9th Sultan of Perak, Salehuddin, he used the title of Sultan Muzaffar Shah II.

 Sultan Muzaffar Shah II married Raja Putri Fatima Putih, the great-granddaughter of Sultan Mansur Shah I of Perak and granddaughter of Sultan Abdul Ghafur Muhiuddin Shah of Pahang.
 The couple later had Raja Mahmud and Raja Mansur.